thakurfurqaan/AI-Practice/vault-warden/README.md

 - SSL is terminated at the Nginx level.
 - Domain is configured in the Nginx setup which is used to access Vaultwarden.

+## Backups
+- Backups are stored in `/opt/vaultwarden/backups`.
+- Backups are compressed using `tar.gz`.
+- Backups are automatically cleaned up after 7 days.

 ## Directory Structure
 ```
 /opt/vaultwarden/